-The James Fisher Prize for First Books on the Himalayan Region – Due May 1, 2017
+The James Fisher Prize for First Books on the Himalayan Region – Deadline Past (May 1, 2019)

 The James Fisher Prize for First Books on the Himalayan Region honors the scholarly contributions of Dr. James Fisher to scholarship on the region.
-The prize will recognize an outstanding first book on the Himalayan region, published within the past two years of the submission deadline.
-Single or co-authored academic books written in English will be accepted which have high quality of research, significant contribution to Himalayan Studies, notable innovation, and clarity of writing in the English language.
+The prize will recognize an outstanding first book on the Himalayan region, published within the past two years (2017-2019).
+Single or co-authored books will be accepted which have high quality of research, significant contribution to Himalayan Studies, notable innovation, and clarity of writing in the English language.
 Download Details & Requirements

-The Dor Bahadur Bista Prize for the best graduate student paper.
-The prize honors the life, career, and service of Dor Bahadur Bista, Nepal’s first anthropologist and former Honorary President of the ANHS predecessor organization, the Nepal Studies Association (NSA).
-The purpose of the Prize is to recognize outstanding scholarship by students whose research focuses on the areas of Himalayas.
+The Dor Bahadur Bista Prize honors the life, career, and service of Dor Bahadur Bista, Nepal’s first anthropologist and former Honorary President of the ANHS predecessor organization, the Nepal Studies Association (NSA).
+The purpose of the prize is to recognize outstanding scholarship by students whose research focuses on the areas of Himalayas.
 Submissions from all academic disciplines in the social sciences, humanities, and arts will be accepted.
+Download Details & Requirements

 Asian Student Membership Scholarship – Rolling Basis

 Asian Student Membership Scholarships are available to students studying in the Himalayan region and offers complementary membership to ANHS for one year.
-Applicants must be current students in the Himalayan region and apply annually, decisions are made on a rolling basis.
+Applicants must be current students of a school/university in the Himalayan region.
+Decisions are made on a rolling basis.
 Please send a cover letter with your contact details and a description of why you want to have a one-year membership award to Galen Murton at email@example.com with a copy to firstname.lastname@example.org.

 The Travel Grant promotes scholarly activities that are consistent with the ANHS vision and mission.
 ANHS provides at its discretion two kinds of cost-sharing travel grants: grants for overseas scholars to attend ANHS events such as the Himalayan Studies Conference and the Madison South Asia Conference, and grants for members of the Executive Council to attend the Executive Council meeting, if emergency funds are needed.